pwwl/CoCoTsimulator/README.md

 Options={
 * `averageOut` - averages out distances estimates between neighbors,
 * `stressMajorization` - aka graphDrawing; produces an internal topology of nearby neighbors to optimize over,
-* `weightedSprings` - aka springMass; like graph drawing but uses heuristics to determine which estimates are better than others,
+* `weightedSprings` - aka SpringMass; like graph drawing but uses heuristics to determine which estimates are better than others,
 * `cliqueMDS` - (deprecated) like graph drawing but emphasizes distance estimates between cliques, ignores neighbors who don't see each other,
 * `stressMajDropNeighbor` - (deprecated) like graph drawing but estimates which neighbor was the least beneficial from the estimates and ignores them,
-* `stressMajDropLink` - (deprecated) like `stressMajDropNeighbor` but estiamtes which links were the least beneficial,
+* `stressMajDropLink` - (deprecated) like `stressMajDropNeighbor` but estimates which links were the least beneficial,

 }